Q & A: Margaret Hall

 I think my own research specialty in social intelligence is just an example of new ways to approach studying and problem-solving.
 The discipline of sociology at Georgetown is the place where we do this kind of new thinking.

 What has changed on the Hilltop since you started?

 The increase in residential accommodation available is important — I think students are more able to do evening activities and projects than they were before.
 Beautiful buildings.

 But there’s a kind of “inside change” in how the students think, not just the “outside change” of things like new buildings.
 We have to see the link here to science — not just science that we learn in the classroom, but science in society.
-We were in a search for description, and now it’s a search for explanation.
+We were in a search for a description, and now it’s a search for an explanation.

 What’s stayed the same?